octachrome/dials/README.md

     }

 If this function is called from a `Dials.tracked` function, it will make sure the callback forms part of the operation that gets recorded.
 Calling the function from a normal JavaScript function will not do anything: the wrap function just returns the unmodified callback.

+## Limitations

+Under IE7 there is basic support for Ajax call tracking, but this is a work in progress.
+In all browsers, a call to onreadystatechange only completes the operation when readyState reaches 4.
+Aborted Ajax requests may not work correctly on all browsers yet.